Follow us on Social Media to hear about the Community Engagement Team’s latest projects and involvement opportunities!

 This is a strategic level of involvement and requires a lot of commitment.
-We have three spaces for residents to be on our Board and also include an application and interview.
-The natural transition to becoming a Board member is through serving a term on our Performance Advisory Group (PAG)
+We have two spaces for residents to be on our Board and also include an application and interview.
+These posts are open to all Barnet Homes residents and Leaseholders.

 Resident Support Group

-This is a second tier group of residents who feed into and support our Performance Advisory Group (PAG).
-The level of commitment is not as high as being a PAG member, so it may be of interest if you only have a limited amount of time.
-This opportunity also provides a good grounding to become a future PAG member.
+This group feeds directly into the Resident Board.
+The level of commitment is not as high as being a Resident Board member, so it may be of interest if you have a limited amount of time.
+This opportunity also provides a good grounding to become a future Resident Board member.